 Addiction is a disease and lying is a part and parcel of it.
-The Lying happens to the spouse, children, to business colleagues, to employers, to employees, to friends and most importantly to one’s own self.
+Lying happens to the spouse, children, to business colleagues, to employers, to employees, to friends, and most importantly to one’s own self.
 Lying becomes second nature.
-It reaches such an extent that the lying happens even when it is just as easy to tell the truth.
+It reaches such an extent that the lying happens even when it is just as easy, to tell the truth.

 The reasons why those who suffer from addiction lie are:

 To Protect Their Drinking/Using.